 Furthermore, these investigations tend to focus on biological effects on the heart rather than their implications, which are arguably more important for achieving the functionality of such studies.

 This study carries out a causal analysis and proposes methods of exploiting the results to practically maximise relevant health benefits.

 This research was done on a group of six relatively physically fit late teenagers, a period where the body generally approaches peak performance, and where other environmental/hormonal factors such as puberty, pregnancy or smoking are less of an issue.
 This also makes the research relevant to the readers of this journal.

-In this experiment, each member took their own heart rate twenty-one times over the course of a 4-day hiking expedition, on mountain slopes of varying gradients.
+In this experiment, each member took their own heart rate twenty-one times over the course of a 4-day hiking expedition with my new hiking boots, on mountain slopes of varying gradients.
 The data sets of all 6 members’ heart rates and the group mean heart rate against gradient were analysed for a positive linear correlation, and then further tests were undertaken to investigate a causal link.

 Due to external restrictions, any slope, for example a hill road or track, was modelled as a triangle; each point of measurement’s grid reference was noted and the average gradient was taken as the contour density on the path, calculated as ascent or descentdistance×100 where distance, the distance walked during measurement, is calculated using online OS mapping software.

 The heart rate readings were taken without standing still, by counting the number of beats from the chest or wrist for 30 seconds, and then multiplying by 2 to obtain a “beats per minute” (bpm) value.
 Each day, the readings were taken over the course of the entire day.